-To give practical training in writing codes in C++ and JAVA programming languages
+To give practical training in writing codes in C++ programming language.

 - 1. Simple C++ programs to demonstrate various decision making and loop constructs.

+- 2. Working with matrices.

-- 2. Demonstration of switch construct.
+- 3. Demonstration of switch construct.

+- 4. User defined functions.

-- 3. Working with pointers.
+- 5. Working with pointers.

-- 4. File handling
+- 6. String handling functions.

+- 7. Creating and working with classes.

-- 5. Illustration of constructors and destructors.
+- 8. Illustration of constructors and destructors.

-- 6. Demonstration of scope resolution operator.
+- 9. Demonstration of scope resolution operator.

-- 7. Simple and multiple inheritance

-- 8. Simple java programs to demonstrate decision making, and loops.

-- 9. Working with Classes and objects in java.

-- 10. Interface and abstract class implementation
+- 10. Operator and function overloading.

-- 11. Exception handling
+- 11. Simple and multiple inheritance.

-- 12. Reading and writing files.
+- 12. Overloading a constructor.

-- 13. JDBC, Animation and threads